LS4GAN/uvcgan4slats/README.md

 </p>

 # Train your own model
-In this part, we demonstrate how to train UVCGAN model on your own data.
-We will discuss three topics: Prepare the dataset, Pre-train the generators (optional), and Train image-to-image translation.
+In this part, we demonstrate how to train `UVCGAN` model on your own dataset.
+We will discuss three topics: Prepare the dataset, Pre-train the generators (optional), and Train I2I translation.

 For pretraining and training, we will use scripts for `SLATS` as examples.
-And you can start with modifying the example scripts provided and graduately add more customizations.
+We recommend making minimal modifications to the provided example scripts to initiate the training process, and gradually adding further customizations to achieve better results.

 ## 0. Dataset
 Please organized your dataset as follows: